 Are the cases above horrifying?
 Don’t freak out!
 Here are some ways to avoid these horrors.

-• Have invasive inspections done every 5 years.
+- Have invasive inspections done every 5 years.
 If you haven’t had one done, now is the time.
-Budget $5k for a small inspection in next year’s budget.
+Set aside $3-5k for a small inspection in next year’s budget.

-• Stay on top of your maintenance guidelines – cleaning, sealants, painting, warranty provisions, etc.
+- Stay on top of your maintenance guidelines – cleaning, sealants, painting, warranty provisions, etc. (Not sure when to do maintenance on these items?
+Check out the guide below)

 An inspection could save you from some frightful surprises lurking under your cladding.
 To truly protect your building, it’s all about understanding two things: knowledge and budget.
 Inspections aren’t just about protecting your building—they’re about safeguarding your investment for the future.